Commodity Credit Corporation, USDA.

 USDA will hold a public hearing as requested by sugarcane producers and processors regarding the application of the Arizona Sugar Factory, L.L.C., for a cane sugar marketing allocation for the 2003 crop year.
 The Arizona Sugar Factory is requesting a 2003-crop year allocation of 10,000 short tons, raw value, and an increase to 50,000 short tons, raw value, for the 2005 crop.
-The new processor will be located in California, a State that currently has no allotment (i.e., a new entrant State).
+The new processor will be located in California and Arizona, States that currently have no allotment (i.e., a new entrant State).

 Anyone wishing to make an oral statement may do so, time permitting.
 Comments will be limited to 5 minutes.
 A signup sheet for oral statements will be available at the entrance of the Jefferson Auditorium one hour before the hearing begins.
-Oral statements will be made in the order the request was received.
-Anyone wishing to make a written statement in lieu of an oral statement should send their statement to Barbara Fecso, Dairy and Sweeteners Analysis Group, Economic Policy and Analysis Staff, Farm Service Agency, USDA, 1400 Independence Avenue, SW, STOP 0516, Washington, DC 20250'0516; Telephone: (202) 720'4146; Fax: (202) 690'1480; e-mail: email@example.com.
+Oral statements will Start Printed Page 3856be made in the order the request was received.
+Anyone wishing to make a written statement in lieu of an oral statement should send their statement to Barbara Fecso, Dairy and Sweeteners Analysis Group, Economic Policy and Analysis Staff, Farm Service Agency, USDA, 1400 Independence Avenue, SW., STOP 0516, Washington, DC 20250-0516; Telephone: (202) 720-4146; Fax: (202) 690-1480; e-mail: firstname.lastname@example.org.
 Statements must be received by close of business on January 29, 2003.

 Persons with disabilities who require special accommodations to attend or participate in the meeting should contact Barbara Fecso.Start Signature

 Signed in Washington, DC on January 22, 2003.

 BILLING CODE 3410-05-P